Peculiar Streams XXXIII

 Musical guests Lion and Spaniel opened the second half of the show with a few catchy numbers on banjo and guitar, eliciting the audience to clap along.
 Next up, scientist Zephyr Penoyre convinced us that evolution is less about survival of the fittest and more about survival of the just-fit-enough, with a stand up comedy routine that would make a great starting point for a lecture at SASS or even Story Collider.
 Keeping the laughs coming, Halle Kiefer took over with a bit about borrowing pajama pants from a new lover and a family friend with a successful career writing alien erotica.
 Closing out the show, sports writer Joe DePaolo read a rough draft of Medieval Fast Times, a piece about a national underground fight club in which athletes don expensive suits of armor and bludgeon each other with weapons from the middle ages.

 If every episode of Peculiar Streams includes a lineup as varied and talented as this, we’ll definitely become regulars for this bi-monthly series; considering it’s been running for five years and still packs the house, we have no doubt that will be the case.
 The show is free, and Jimmy’s rotating selection of craft beers on tap (along with a wide assortment of bottles and a few other drink choices) is worth exploring, too.
 So check out the next installment of Peculiar Streams, and as always, tell us whether you agree that the show is as good as we say!4

-Andrew Andrews attended Peculiar Streams XXXIII at Jimmy's No. 43 in New York on Wednesday, March 29, 2017 @ 9:00pm to write this review.
+Andrew Andrews attended Peculiar Streams XXXIII at Jimmy's No. 43 in Manhattan on Wednesday, March 29, 2017 @ 9:00pm to write this review.